1jour1vin

 Wine rated (2025 guide) 92/100

-On the nose, this fresh and refined champagne reveals aromas of lemon, almond, raspberry, and sourdough.
+On the nose, this fresh and refined champagne reveals aromas of lemon, almond, raspberry, and yeast.
 It is medium-bodied, lively, and well-structured.
 66% Pinot Noir, 32% Chardonnay, and 2% Meunier.
-Made from the 2021 vintage with 56% reserve wines, according to a perpetual blend started in 1946.
+Made from the 2021 vintage with 56% reserve wines, following a perpetual blending tradition that began in 1946.
 Dosage of 8 g/L. Ready to drink now.

 Customer rating